ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 The Properties object creates definitions which are used to interact with the Internet of Things Foundation module.

-The following code shows how to create a ManagedDevice instance:
+The following code shows how to create a ManagedDevice instance,

 .. code:: java